Larry Nance: Cleveland Cavaliers (1988-1994)

-The trade worked out for both teams, as Nance proved to be the missing piece Cleveland needed to contend for a title in the East, while at the same time playing the role of frontcourt post partner to center Brad Daugherty before a series of back injuries forced Daugherty to retire.
-For the Suns, Johnson, Majerle and West became key players in the team's late 1980s and early 1990s success.
-Corbin, following a successful season in Phoenix, was selected by the Minnesota Timberwolves in the 1989 expansion draft.
+The trade worked out for both teams, as Nance proved to be the missing piece Cleveland needed to contend for a title in the East, while at the same time playing the role of frontcourt post partner to center Brad Daugherty before a series of back injuries forced the five-time All-Star to retire at just 29.
+For the Suns, Johnson, Majerle and West became key players in the team's late 1980s and early 1990s success, including a trip to the 1993 NBA Finals.

 Nance missed most of the 1993–1994 season, including the playoffs, due to a knee injury which required two arthroscopic knee surgeries.
-After the knee did not respond to treatment during the offseason, he announced his retirement in September 1994.
+After the knee did not respond to treatment during the offseason, he announced his retirement in September 1994 at 35.

-Nance was a 3-time NBA All-Star 1985, 1989, and 1993, and an NBA All-Defensive Team First Team member in 1989, and a Second Team Member in 1992 and 1993.
+Nance was a 3-time NBA All-Star (1985, 1989, and 1993), an NBA All-Defensive Team First Team member in 1989, and a Second Team Member in 1992 and 1993.
 He was also consistently one of the league's better shot blockers, averaging 2.2 blocks per game during his career.
-Upon his retirement, he held the league record for most blocked shots by any player other than a center.
+Upon his retirement, he held the NBA record for most blocked shots by a non-center in NBA history.